Intrapersonal

 Looks like

 Listening without interrupting.
 Letting silence sit.
-Not rushing to fix discomfort.
+Not stepping in to fix discomfort that is not yours to fix.

 Failure mode

 Talking to fill space.
 Offering premature solutions.
-Absorbing others' anxiety.
+Absorbing other people's anxiety.

 Diagnostic Questions

-When challenged in a meeting, what happens in your body before you respond?
+When you are challenged in a meeting, what happens in your body before you respond?

 How often do you speak first in a senior room?
 How often do you speak last?